chromaui/learnstorybook.com/content/test.md

 ![UI changes in Chromatic](/chromatic-catch-changes.png)

-There are a lot of changes because `Task` is a child of `TaskList` and `Inbox`!
-The component hierarchy means one small tweak snowballs into major regressions.
+There are a lot of changes!
+The component hierarchy where `Task` is a child of `TaskList` and `Inbox` means one small tweak snowballs into major regressions.
 This circumstance is precisely why developers need visual regression testing in addition to other testing methods.

 ![UI minor tweaks major regressions](/minor-major-regressions.gif)